-The Thunderbird deposit is located on the Dampier Peninsula about 60km west of Derby, and 25km north of the sealed Great Northern Hwy joining Derby and Broome (Figure 8).
+The Thunderbird deposit is located on the Dampier Peninsula about 60km west of Derby, and 25km north of the sealed Great Northern Hwy joining Derby and Broome (Figure 7).

 Thunderbird is the first major mineral sands deposit to be discovered in the Canning Basin, which is rapidly emerging as an important new mineral sands province.
-Sheffield has a strategic tenement holding of over 2,500km2.
+Sheffield has a strategic tenement holding in the region of over 5,795km2.